wpup/conauth/README.md

 > Work in progress

 Signing in to WordPress by link sent to your email.
+The link will expire in fifteen minutes and can only be used once.

 ## Login page